simon-r/PyParticles/README.rst

 #.
 Particle by Particle spring
 #.
 Constant
 #.
 User defined field
+#.
+Lennard Jones

+Modeling of the forces with user-defined constraints.
+See demo cat_spri.

 PyParticle offers an easy to use class structure with a fully * interchangeable* integrations method or force model, it also implements the possibility to add some boundary model.